ivans-innovation-lab/my-company-documentation/chapter1/monolithic/overview.md

 ## Components (Web Application - Frontend - Angular)

+We used Angular to implement UI for our solution.

 [Atomic design](http://bradfrost.com/blog/post/atomic-web-design/) methodology is used, with the help of [Angular material design components](https://material.angular.io).

-You can use [StackBlitz](https://stackblitz.com/github/ivans-innovation-lab/my-company-angular-fe) as an online IDE that allows you to live edit and preview the project in-browser: [https://stackblitz.com/github/ivans-innovation-lab/my-company-angular-fe](https://stackblitz.com/github/ivans-innovation-lab/my-company-angular-fe)
+Additionally, you can use [StackBlitz](https://stackblitz.com/github/ivans-innovation-lab/my-company-angular-fe) as an online IDE to live edit and preview the project in-browser: [https://stackblitz.com/github/ivans-innovation-lab/my-company-angular-fe](https://stackblitz.com/github/ivans-innovation-lab/my-company-angular-fe)

 ### Feature Components vs Presentational Components